Nakul-nvm/SIMPLE-PLAGIARISM-CHECKER/README.md

 ---

-Built with ❤️ by \NAKUL KUMAR — a simple demonstration of Flask + cosine‐similarity for basic plagiarism detection.
+Built by NAKUL KUMAR — a simple demonstration of Flask + cosine‐similarity for basic plagiarism detection.